DBT: Dialectical Behavioural Therapy

 DBT is a multi component therapy, including:

-• Weekly group skills training sessions,
+- Weekly group skills training sessions,

-• Telephone coaching to help skills generalisation, available 7/7.
+- Telephone coaching to help skills generalisation, available 7/7.

-• A consultation team for therapists.
+- A consultation team for therapists.

 Full program DBT involves all components of therapy.

 It is also possible to engage with a Skills Only DBT program of treatment.
 This is available to people who are presenting with a lower risk to themselves and could benefit from learning the DBT skills.
-Learning these skills is at the heart of DBT and research says that both full program and skills only DBT are helpful approaches.
+This is popular amongst our clients and includes the skills group, access to coaching 7/7 with your therapists, and therapists attending our consultation team.

 Stages of treatment: